gjn/mf-chsdi/chsdi/public/doc/source/services/sdiservices.rst

 - cb (optional): the name of the callback funtion
 - format (optional): JSON format returned by the services.
 Per default, it returns HTML content. 'raw' returns all the properties in JSON format
 - no_geom (optional): defines if the geometry is returned. 'true' means that the geometry is sent back. 'false' means that only the bbox is sent back (apply only when raw format is requested)
+- services (optional): Default, all toponymes database are searched.
+Current possible values are: 'cities', swissnames', 'districts', 'cantons', 'postalcodes' and 'address'.
+The later is only for the federal administration, due to restrictions imposed by the cantons.

 The service returns a maximum of 20 results.